oun111/myproxy/README.md

  ![Alt text](https://github.com/oun111/images/blob/master/myproxy_process_flow_D.png)

- - In this case, client C sends a "execute" request in "prepare" mode, task 1 in MYPROXY will do:
+ - In this case, client C sends a "execute" request in "prepare" mode, task 1 in ***myproxy*** will do:
     1. calculating routes by infos from Case C
     2. forwarding request to every destination MYSQL server(s)